St Winifred’s Catholic Primary School

 Pupils identified as needing extra support in English will be given the appropriate help in the classroom.
 Providing for pupils with special educational needs should take account of each pupil’s particular learning and assessment requirements and incorporate specific approaches which will allow individuals to succeed, such as using texts at an appropriate level of difficulty and planning for additional support.
 Children with Educational Health Care Plans are targeted with support outlined in those plans.

 There are children of differing ability in all classes.
 We recognise this fact and provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
 During lessons, a range of strategies are used to ensure appropriate levelled learning takes place.
 We use teaching assistants to support some children and to enable work to be matched to the needs of individuals.

 Responding to Children’s Writing

-In addition to this, children’s independent writing is sometimes marked and discussed 1:1 between the pupil and class teacher.
+We have a whole school marking policy.
+In addition to this, children’s independent writing is often marked and discussed 1:1 between the pupil and class teacher.

 We strive to produce children who are fully literate and articulate, and are prepared for their secondary education and later life.
 As a school we are aware that all children are individuals and are entitled to a curriculum that bests suits their needs.
 Through engaging lessons, we aim to foster a love of English and language and an enjoyment of learning.
 We challenge children of all abilities and in order to make good progress in all areas of the English National Curriculum.
 They are encouraged to have a growth mind-set and to develop the skills of perseverance and resilience.
 Through reading in particular, pupils are given a chance to develop culturally, emotionally, intellectually, socially and spiritually.